 Owen says keeping accurate inventory records not only helps with year-end record keeping, it also lets stores optimize their inventory by eliminating products that don’t sell, properly locating items in the store, and detecting missing inventory.
 Stores that utilize comprehensive digital retail platforms can automate many of these processes which makes year-end tallying and reporting a breeze.

 There are several informational items that every year-end checklist should contain.

 √ Physical Inventory

-Physical year-end inventory reports not only provide you with information required for tax reporting, they also let you evaluate how your inventory investment is performing.
+Physical year-end inventory reports not only provide you with information required for tax reporting, but they also let you evaluate how your inventory investment is performing.

 “Reviewing, not just counting, your inventory is extremely important.
 When reviewing your inventory, you want to make sure everything is priced accurately, the right items are on the right peg, and the items are well lit and presentable.
-It helps you find shrinkage, too,” he explains.
+It helps you find shrinkage, too,” Owen explains.
 “If you do this habitually, at the end of the year all you have to do is push a button to get the information you need.”

 √ Annual Financial Reports

 Running year-end reports gives businesses both a snapshot of where they are at the end of each calendar year and a big picture of their progress over the past 365 days.
 These reports should include:

 These reports are required for accounting purposes, although businesses should consult their CPA about specifics.
 A year-end snapshot also shows a business if it met its annual goals, which allows management to adjust goals for the coming year.